William Compton, 1st Earl of Northampton

 William Compton, 1st Earl of Northampton, KG (died 24 June 1630), known as 2nd Baron Compton from 1589 to 1618, was an English nobleman, peer, and politician.

+Career

 Northampton was the son of Henry Compton, 1st Baron Compton, and Frances Hastings.
 His maternal grandparents were Francis Hastings, 2nd Earl of Huntingdon and Catherine Pole.
 Catherine was a daughter of Henry Pole, 11th Baron Montacute and Lady Jane Nevill.
 Jane was in turn a daughter of George Nevill, 4th Baron Bergavenny and his wife Margaret, daughter of Hugh Fenn.

 In June 1590 he went to Edinburgh with Edward Somerset, 4th Earl of Worcester to congratulate James VI on his marriage to Anne of Denmark.
-Compton watched 'pastimes' on the sand on Leith.
+Compton watched 'pastimes' on the sand of Leith.

+At the Union of the Crowns, in May 1603, Compton and others including Francis Norris and the Earl of Lincoln were sent by the Privy Council to Berwick-upon-Tweed to meet Anne of Denmark.
+On the way, they heard reports that she was delayed and unwell at Stirling Castle.
+There were (unfounded) rumours of plague at Berwick.
+Compton wrote to Lord Cecil that Lady Kildare had gone to Edinburgh alone.

 He notably served as Lord Lieutenant of Warwickshire and of Gloucestershire and as Lord President of the Marches and of the Dominion of Wales.
 In 1618 he was created Earl of Northampton.